 Just because you’re handling things remotely doesn’t mean you won’t spend countless hours dealing with problems.
 Traveling isn’t convenient either because it takes time to visit the property.
-Considering that being a landlord is a full time job and you should consider the pros and cons of buying the property before deciding to invest.
+These Jacksonville property managers are saying that you should know that being a landlord is a full time job and you should consider the pros and cons of buying the property before deciding to invest.

 Rental Property Software is Not Free

 Reliable apps will come at a cost, especially if you want to automate rental connections.
 However, the software will pay for itself over the months because you’ll need fewer support staff.
 Plus, it’s much more efficient.